 • MintStick/USB Image Writer – Image writing software that comes baked-in with many popular Linux OS distros.

-Firmware Options
+Stock Firmware

 The Stock OS experience on the G350 is unique.
 This is a custom image running Emulation Station and labeled only as BatleXP v 1.0.
-It’s still currently unclear what firmware was borrowed to do the heavy lifting, but what’s here seems to run quite well.
+It’s still currently unclear what firmware was borrowed (likely ArkOS) to do the heavy lifting, but what’s here seems to run quite well.

 The menu interface feels fluid and snappy, and performance is on par for this chipset.
 The included ROM set that came with my unit was the standard “00006Contra5” mishmash of poor labeling and organization.
 If you’re looking for a decent experience, I think the StockOS is going to be fine for most folks, but ditch the included ROMs.